 The first time I tried to configure a social media account backup, I ran into a bit of a problem – the only service available was ‘Microsoft Office 365’, which I don’t even subscribe to, and is obviously not a social network.
 Unfortunately, it turns out that Acronis is in the process of phasing out their social media backup feature as of April 2019, despite the fact that they still include the option in the program itself.
 Losing this feature isn’t a deal-breaker, but it seems unnecessarily confusing for new users.
 You can read more about the reason behind this decision here.

 Active Protection & Additional Tools

 One of Acronis’ big selling points for True Image is their ‘Active Protection’, which prevents ransomware from locking you out of your own files and backups.
 If you don’t know what ransomeware is, consider yourself lucky – it’s a special kind of malware that encrypts your files and backups, and demands payment (usually in the form of Bitcoins) to provide the decryption key.
 This type of malware is growing more and more common, and many high-profile businesses and even municipal governments have had problems with it.

 The second part of the Active Protection makes a bit less sense to me, simply because I’m not sure why it’s included in a backup program.
-It concerns another new type of malware which hijacks your computer’s CPU or GPU to mine cryptocurrency (performing lots of complex mathematical operations) without your consent.
+It concerns another new type of malware that hijacks your computer’s CPU or GPU to mine cryptocurrency (performing lots of complex mathematical operations) without your consent.
 If your system is infected with a malware like this, you will find your machine slowing to a crawl as your computer struggles under a heavy computational load.
 It’s a useful addition for any system, but it still seems like it belongs in an anti-malware security suite and not a backup tool.